szorfein/szorfein.github.io/_posts/2018-04-26-make-your-own-archiso-with-ZFS.md

     $ cp -a /mnt/root/archlive/out/build/archiso.iso ~
     $ sudo umount /mnt

-### Troubleshooting
+## Troubleshooting

 **`spl-linux-lts requires linux-lts=X.XX.XX`**

-With this error, you have nothing to do, just wait some times|days, it happens when `linux-lts` is update, [src/kernels/linux-lts.sh](https://github.com/archzfs/archzfs/blob/8e5583632b26cef809abc91eb28afb950dafa989/src/kernels/linux-lts.sh) from from [archzfs](https://github.com/archzfs/archzfs) need to be update and test, post an issue on his repository or wait :)
+With this error, you have nothing to do, just wait some days, it's happen when `linux-lts` is update from archlinux, the team of archzfs have to update somes file like [src/kernels/linux-lts.sh](https://github.com/archzfs/archzfs/blob/8e5583632b26cef809abc91eb28afb950dafa989/src/kernels/linux-lts.sh).
-Once the repository is update, remove older build | packages and rebuild iso:
+Once the repository is update, remove older build packages and rebuild iso:

     # cd archlive
     # rm -rf out/*